Hapoel Be'er Sheva F.C.: Early years

-The team started in 1949, when Zalman Casspi was a footballer at Hapoel Ramat Gan.
+The team started in 1949, when Zalman Caspi was a footballer at Hapoel Ramat Gan.
 He set up a department to find young talents in the transit camps in the Be'er Sheva area, in order to eventually establish a soccer team.
 In April 1950, the group was established in the framework of the Hapoel Center.

 Hapoel Be'er Sheva played for the first time on 1 May 1950 and won 5–4 Hapoel Mefalsim, a team made up of players who immigrated to Israel from South America.
 The goals were scored by Marcus Abergil (duo), Henry Lev (duo) and Baruch Cohen.
 At that time, the team participated in friendly matches against teams from the two senior leagues, and Derby was held against Maccabi Be'er Sheva, which ended with a 3–3 draw.

 In 1952, the club official activity was suspended after the Association decided that the geographical distance would not allow its participation, but in 1954 the group was re-registered in the 1954–55 league in the Negev region of Liga Gimel, the third league at the time.
 Be'er Sheva finished the season in the seventh and final place in the Negev region with one win from 12 games, 22 mandatory goals and only 5 goals.

 The 1955–56 season, under the guidance of coach Yosef Azran, finished first in the Southern District of Liga Gimel, the fourth league at the time.
 In the qualifying games for relegation to Liga Bet, Be'er Sheva competed against Hapoel Lod, Hapoel Ramla and Hapoel Holon, and in the decisive game in Rehovot she beat Hapoel Jaffa 0–5 and qualified for the second division.
 In the 1956–57 season, the team finished seventh in the league in the Southern District.

 In the 1957–58 season, Lonia Dvorin replaced Yosef Azran at the coaching post.
 In the same season, the Football Association stopped all the leagues under the first division towards their end, with Be'er Sheva in second place leading to the first round of tests, following suspicions of bribes and biases, all of which have been frozen for the season.
 At the end of the season the team reached the final of the "Football Association Cup", but lost 7–1 to Hapoel Tiberias.

 In the 1958–59 season the team finished second in the league in the Southern District and qualified for the first stage of the tests.
 In the first test game she lost 0–5 to Hapoel Afula and Dvorin resigned from the team coaching.
 Former Israeli national team coach Jack Gibbons took his place and led the team to Liga Alef after winning the decisive game against Hapoel Netanya in Rehovot 2–1.